A1 motorway (Cyprus)

-The A1 motorway, locally referred to as the Nicosia–Limassol highway, is the first and longest motorway built in Cyprus.
-It marked the beginning of an ambitious government project to link all the main cities on the island with modern four-lane highways.
+The A1 motorway, locally referred to as the Nicosia–Limassol highway, is the first and longest motorway in Cyprus.
+It marked the beginning of an ambitious project to link the main cities of Cyprus with a modern four-lane motorway.
 The A1 is 73 km long, and is free of any at-grade intersections.
-It links the capital Nicosia (which is the administrative and financial hub), with Limassol, the second largest city and largest port on the island.
+It links the capital Nicosia, the administrative and financial hub, with Limassol, the second largest city and largest port on the island.